Aussie5380/ChirpR-OS---T-Deck-Pro/README.md

 This is still a major work in progress but its coming together nicely.
 A full e-paper refresh system has been put in place now (partial refresh for items displayed and a full refresh every 20 mins to stop burn in and ghosting)

+Wifi, touch, PCM5102, keyboard, LoRa and display all initialising correctly on boot.

-Next steps are to implement a "Homescreen" that it lands on with time and weather info (pulled from wifi and weather api's) and a notification area to show messages etc when the LoRa side of things is completed.
+Next steps are to implement a "Homescreen" that it lands on with time and weather info (pulled from wifi and weather api's) and a notification area to show messages/notification icon etc when the LoRa side of things is completed.

 Below is whats already implemented: